 Mandatory Recycling of Electronics and TVs

-As of January 13, 2013, your waste hauler will not be permitted to accept electronic devices such as laptops, computers, monitors, keyboards, printers, and televisions with the regular trash.
+Your waste hauler is not be permitted to accept electronic devices such as laptops, computers, monitors, keyboards, printers, and televisions with the regular trash.
 Under the PA Covered Device Recycling Act of 2010 (Act 108 of 2010), these items must be sent to an electronics recycler.
 The law also requires manufacturers of covered devices to host one-day events to collect, transport, and recycle these items or institute permanent collection programs or mail-back options.
 This section of the law has not been implemented.
 Please contact your state representative to request action.

 Proper recycling is important since these devices contain heavy metals, such as lead, cadmium, and mercury, which do not belong in the normal trash stream.
 Many of these devices also contain metals, such as gold, silver, and platinum, copper, iron, and aluminum, that can be separated and reused in new products.